ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Variable natural gas (otherwise referred to as wholesale or floating) rate:

-A volume-weighted average flow-through of the daily spot market price for the purchase of natural gas by ACE from the Supplier plus a retail transaction fee.
+A volume-weighted average flow-through of the daily spot market price for the purchase of natural gas by ACE from the Supplier plus a retail energy management rate.
 Your Variable natural gas rate will change from month to month and is based on the average daily price (CGPR 5A daily index) for natural gas plus any incremental costs incurred by ACE, including any UFG-Related Charges, directly related with the purchase of natural gas volumes from the Supplier for the Site(s).

 Variable natural gas rate is calculated as follows: